The Activity Grader allows you to access and edit all student scores for a specific activity

 Batch update scores

-Click on the Tools (wrench) icon to bring up the dropdown for additional options when on an activity grading page.
+It is also possible to update assignment scores for multiple students using the "batch update scores" feature.
+To access this feature, click on the Tools (wrench) icon in the upper menu bar of the activity grader to bring up the dropdown for additional options when on an activity grading page.
 Click on Batch Update Scores.

 Using batch update, auto-fill or excuse scores for all students.